gdbooks/GameAI/README.md

 ![Agent](Chapter01/agent.png)

 Behavioral knowledge can be temporary or persistent.
+If this all sounds very all over the place and abstract, well it is.
+There is no standard to AI, every project just kind of makes up how AI works for it.
+Let's see some pseudo code?

 ```cs
 class Agent {